 Oak Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Oak Ridge is a very ethnically-diverse town.
 The people who call Oak Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Ridge residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oak Ridge include English, Irish, Italian, and European.
+Important ancestries of people in Oak Ridge include English, German, Italian, Irish, and European.

 The most common language spoken in Oak Ridge is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Korean and Spanish.